johnvandeweghe/LunixREST/README.md

 See https://github.com/johnvandeweghe/LunixREST-Basics for some basic implementations, and examples.

+## Unit test coverage

+This project seeks to achieve 100% code coverage at all times.
+Both in numbers, and in actual code path coverage.
+If that is ever not the case, leave an issue and it will be addressed ASAP.

 # Installation
 ## Requirements
 All dependencies are specified in the composer.json, so as long as you use composer with this library, all dependencies should be taken care of.